obsproject/obs-websocket/docs/generated/protocol.md

     DirectoryCreationFailed = 706,
     // The combination of request parameters cannot be used to perform an action CannotAct = 707,
+    // Creation of a new stream service failed StreamServiceCreationFailed = 708,
 };
 ```